 frame was also, probably, designed by Mantegna.
 The main panels show The

-Saints John the Baptist, Zeno, Lawrence and Benedict on the
+Saints John the Baptist, Gregory, Lawrence and Benedict on the

 right.
 San Zeno is thereby just one amongst eight saints depicted, the